What Colleges Exist in Iowa?

 16:1

-Areas of study offered at Loras College include:
+Areas of study offered at Mount Mercy College include:

-To be considered for admissions, you may be required to fill out an application, provide letters of recommendations, and submit test scores or other school records, which are then evaluated by the admissions office.
-An ACT or SAT exam may be required prior to applying, with scores within the range of 483 to 538 on the SAT and in a range of 21 to 26 for the ACT exam is typical among students admitted to Loras College.
-This school has an admissions rate of about 76 percent of which only 31 percent decided to attend.
-More information on admissions can be found here.
+To be considered for admissions, students may be required to complete an application, provide letters of recommendations, and submit school records, which are then studied by the admissions committee.
+Most students accepted to Mount Mercy College score in a range of 20 to 22 on the ACT.
+Mount Mercy College has an acceptance rate of 70% of which only 41% chose to enroll.
+More information regarding admissions can be found at mtmercy.edu.

 Acceptance Rate